betterscientificsoftware/bssw.io/Articles/Blog/Covid19WorkstationCleanliness-wikized.md

 So, you want to take care that you won't damage your electronics but will still do an effective job of *cleaning* the surfaces.

-Check with your local organization's health or custodial staff regarding cleaning solutions and supplies.
+Be sure to check with your local organization's health or custodial staff regarding cleaning solutions and supplies.
 They may have specific products to use and rules you need to follow.